-The 2015 Thurston County homeless census found that 476 individuals were homeless or lived in emergency or transitional housing.
-This total represents a significant decrease from the total in 2010 – 976 individuals – and several reasons may account for the decline.
+The 2016 Thurston County homeless census found that 586 individuals were homeless or lived in emergency or transitional housing.
+This total is significantly less than the 976 homeless individuals in 2010.
+Several reasons may account for the decline.
 Successful new housing resources, a stronger economy, changes in the census methodology, and non-cooperation of some homeless populations, among other factors, may have lowered the count of homeless individuals.

 Of the homeless population, approximately 32% were unsheltered (or living in places not meant for human habitation such as cars, tents, parks, sidewalks, abandoned buildings, or on the street) in 2016.